 Materials List: Each lesson includes a materials list, divided by project or activity.
-There is a complete list of materials in the appendix, as well.
+There is a complete list of materials in the appendix as well.

-Learning Assessment: At the end of each lesson you will find a learning assessment form for the parent/teacher to keep track of student progress and stay attuned to the key competencies that are being developed.
+Learning Assessment: At the end of each lesson you will find a learning assessment form for your parent/teacher to keep track of your progress and stay attuned to the key competencies that are viii Oak Meadow being developed.
 Some parents may want to create their own rubrics or bypass formal assessment entirely for the time being.
-The learning assessment forms can provide an easy way to document your student's development for reporting purposes.
+The learning assessment forms can provide an easy way to document your learning for reporting purposes.